-MassDOT seeks to maintain the highest credit ratings reasonably possible within its resources.
+MassDOT will manage its debt portfolio and financing position to maintain the highest credit ratings reasonably possible within its resources.
 As part of each bond issuance (including variable rate bond credit support renewals and replacements) or at least annually, MassDOT will provide updated information to the rating agencies in accordance with what is required as part of the ratings surveillance and assignment process.